GPUOpen-Drivers/llpc/docs/CodingStandards.md

 the top of the function like this:

 ```
-// \param hatstand : [in/out] The Hatstand object to modify
+// @param [in/out] hatstand : The Hatstand object to modify
 ```

 A tag of `[in]` is unnecessary, and is assumed for a reference or pointer parameter